-Rather than growing through a shared vision or common passion, both Nokia and Microsoft were shoved into a corner and considered the other as their Knight in shining armour.
+Rather than growing through a shared vision or common passion, both Nokia and Microsoft were shoved into a corner and considered the other as their Knight in shining armor.

 Even after two years of Windows Phone-powered Nokia handsets, Microsoft’s operating system captured a mere 3.5% of the smartphone market.
-This was a strong indication that developers are unwilling to invest resources into creating applications for Windows-based phone.
+It was a strong indication that developers are unwilling to invest resources in creating applications for Windows-based phones.
 The mobile phone industry is not just about hardware and software.
 Applications, e-commerce, advertising, social media applications, location-based services, and many other things matter today.
-The software on the phone wasn’t compatible or appealing enough for the entire ecosystem.
+Unfortunately, the software on the phone wasn’t compatible or appealing enough for the entire ecosystem.

 So it’s pretty evident that mergers are fraught with complications.
 Without thorough due diligence and careful executions, these big-ticket mergers are sure to be doomed.
-It’s a phase of transition and any transition in business is not easy.
-There are disquieting questions in every stakeholders mind.
-Layoffs, customer integration, leadership change, product portfolio revamp, is a lot to deal with.
+It’s a phase of transition, and any transition in business is not easy.
+There are disquieting questions in every stakeholder’s mind.
+Layoffs, customer integration, leadership change, and product portfolio revamp are a lot to deal with.

 It is commonly believed that the failure rate among mergers and acquisitions is a whopping 83%.
-A merger is considered to be successful, if it increases the combined firm’s value.
-But an important aspect to consider is that to sustain the positive benefits of any merger is ensuring the post-merger integration is successful.
-To begin with let us understand what the key ingredients of a successful merger are:
+A merger is considered successful if it increases the combined firm’s value.
+But an important aspect to consider is that to sustain the positive benefits of any merger, the post-merger integration is successful.